tamago324/vim-better-sml/README.md

 ## Future Features

+- [ ] TODO(jez) Support Vim 8 terminal buffer for the REPL
+- [ ] Make an ALE unused variable linter using def-use information
 - [ ] Highlight all uses for a definition
   - Can probably do this with a quickfix window (think: vim-grepper)
 - [ ] Refactoring tool
   - Rename variable under cursor, and all uses of that variable
+- [ ] Support sending a visual selection to the REPL
 - [ ] Refactor most functionality into a standalone language server executable
   - type of ident / go-to-def / etc.
 - [ ] Make it easier to get started porting CM to MLBasis